FreeFem/FreeFem-doc/docs/documentation/index.md

-Fruit of a long maturing process, __`freefem`__, in its last avatar, __`FreeFem++`__ , is a high level integrated development environment (IDE) for numerically solving partial differential equations (PDE) in dimension 2 and 3.
+The fruit of a long maturing process, __`freefem`__, in its last avatar, __`FreeFem++`__ , is a high level integrated development environment (IDE) for numerically solving partial differential equations (PDE) in dimension 2 and 3.
 It is the ideal tool for teaching the finite element method but it is also perfect for research to quickly test new ideas or multi-physics and complex applications.

-__`FreeFem++`__ has an advanced automatic mesh generator, capable of a posteriori mesh adaptation; it has a general purpose elliptic solver interfaced with fast algorithms such as the multi-frontal method UMFPACK, SuperLU, MUMPS .
+__`FreeFem++`__ has an advanced automatic mesh generator, capable of a posteriori mesh adaptation; it has a general purpose elliptic solver interfaced with fast algorithms, such as the multi-frontal method UMFPACK, SuperLU, MUMPS .
 Hyperbolic and parabolic problems are solved by iterative algorithms prescribed by the user with the high level language of __`FreeFem++`__ .
 It has several triangular finite elements, including discontinuous elements.
-Finally everything is there in __`FreeFem++`__ to prepare research quality reports: color display online with zooming and other features and postscript printouts.
+Everything is there in __`FreeFem++`__ to prepare research quality reports with online color display, zooming and other features as well as postscript printouts.

-This manual is meant for students at Master level, for researchers at any level, and for engineers (including financial engineering) with some understanding of variational methods for partial differential equations.
+This manual is meant for students at a Masters level, for researchers at any level, and for engineers (including financial engineering) with some understanding of variational methods for partial differential equations.

 ## Introduction

 A partial differential equation is a relation between a function of several variables and its (partial) derivatives.
 Many problems in physics, engineering, mathematics and even banking are modeled by one or several partial differential equations.

 __`FreeFem++`__ is a software to solve these equations numerically.
 As its name implies, it is a free software (see the copyrights for full detail) based on the Finite Element Method; it is not a package, it is an integrated product with its own high level programming language.
-This software runs on all UNIX OS (with g++ 3.3 or later, and OpenGL) , on Window XP, Vista and 7,8,10 and on MacOS 10 intel.
+This software runs on all UNIX OS (with g++ 3.3 or later, and OpenGL), on Window XP, Vista and 7,8,10 and on MacOS 10 intel.

 Moreover __`FreeFem++`__ is highly adaptive.
-Many phenomena involve several coupled systems, for example: fluid-structure interactions, Lorentz forces for aluminum casting and ocean-atmosphere problems are three such systems.
+Many phenomena involve several coupled systems.
+Fluid-structure interactions, Lorentz forces for aluminum casting and ocean-atmosphere problems are three such systems.
 These require different finite element approximations and polynomial degrees, possibly on different meshes.
-Some algorithms like Schwarz’ domain decomposition method also require data interpolation on multiple meshes within one program. __`FreeFem++`__ can handle these difficulties, i.e. arbitrary finite element spaces on arbitrary unstructured and adapted bi-dimensional meshes.
+Some algorithms like the Schwarz’ domain decomposition method also requires data interpolation on multiple meshes within one program. __`FreeFem++`__ can handle these difficulties, i.e. arbitrary finite element spaces on arbitrary unstructured and adapted bi-dimensional meshes.

 The characteristics of __`FreeFem++`__ are: